gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: ! gnatchop

-This chapter discusses how to handle files with multiple units by using the `gnatchop` utility.
+This section discusses how to handle files with multiple units by using the `gnatchop` utility.
 This utility is also useful in renaming files to meet the standard GNAT default file naming conventions.